46Dimensions/LexiconPro/updates.md

 # Vocabulary Plus - Updates
 Vocabulary Plus is regularly updated.
-Below is a list of recent minor updates (0.1.1 to 1.0.0).
+Below is a list of recent updates (0.1.1 to 1.0.1).

 ## v0.1.1
 Released: 19th November 2025